2019–20 UEFA Europa League: Effects of the COVID-19 pandemic

 Due to the varying rates of transmission of COVID-19 across European countries during the time of the Round of 16 first leg ties, different matches were affected in different ways.
 Because of this severity of the COVID-19 pandemic in Italy at the time, the games involving Inter Milan and A.S.
 Roma were postponed, whereas games hosted in Greece, Germany, and Austria went ahead but behind closed doors.
 Games hosted in Turkey and Scotland went ahead as normal.
 On 15 March, UEFA announced that none of the Round of 16 second leg ties would go ahead in the following week, postponing them indefinitely, with a taskforce convened to reschedule the rest of the season.
-On 23 March, it was announced that the Stadion Energa Gdańsk in Gdańsk, Poland would no longer host the competition Final, originally scheduled for 27 May, but would host the 2021 Final instead.
+On 23 March, it was announced that the Gdańsk Stadium in Gdańsk, Poland would no longer host the 2020 final, originally scheduled for 27 May, but would host the 2021 final instead.

 On 17 June it was announced that the Europa League would return on 5 August and conclude on 21 August, with a last-eight tournament to be held across four venues in Germany.
 The remainder of the competition would be played in a mini-tournament style with remaining fixture to be played as single legged ties except for the Round of 16 fixtures where the first leg had already been played.
 All remaining ties of the competition were played behind closed doors due to the remaining presence of the COVID-19 pandemic in Europe.